For This CFO, HR is Part of the Job

 Speakers: Steve Watson, CFO, Child & Family Support Services

-Steve Watson is the CFO of Child & Family Support Services, a Phoenix-based non-profit that helps individuals, couples, and families improve relationships, emotional health, and positive behavior through individually-designed, positive-based, community-centered support services.
+Steve Watson is the CFO of Child & Family Support Services, a Phoenix-based non-profit that helps individuals, couples, and families improve their relationships, emotional health, and positive behavior.
+He does this through individually-designed, positive-based, community-centered support services.

-Steve is also the founder and CEO of TrendBreakers — a community of Finance, Human Resources, and Benefit Advisor professionals that are on a mission to break the trend of rising employee healthcare costs.
+Steve is also the founder and CEO of TrendBreakers – a community of Finance, Human Resources, and Benefit Advisor professionals.
+These professionals are on a mission to break the trend of rising employee healthcare costs.

 Listen to the Episode Here:

-So it’s quite interesting that you are both a CHRO and a CFO.
-Can you explain a little bit more on the duality of those roles and how you think a human resources background plays into your role as a CFO?
+It’s quite interesting that you are both a CHRO and a CFO.
+Can you explain a little bit more on the duality of those roles?
+How do you think a human resources background plays into your role as a CFO?

 Yeah, most people don’t wear those same hats.
 About a year into my tenure here at CFSS, the H.R. director left the company.
-And so they looked at me and they said, you know, ‘Hey, finance, HR, they’re about the same thing – we’ll let you have it.
-And I was like, ‘I don’t know in what world that’s the same thing.
-But it’s more on an interim basis.
-But I’m somebody that if if you give me something, I’m going to learn more about it.’
+As a result, they looked at me and they said, ‘Hey, finance, HR, they’re about the same thing – we’ll let you have it.’
+I was like, ‘I don’t know in what world that’s the same thing.
+But, it’s more on an interim basis.
+I’m somebody that if you give me something, I’m going to learn more about it.’

-And so I drove into it.
-I started attending all the H.R. conferences I could, and I ended up getting a license and really coming to know that those two areas are a lot more similar than they are separate.
-We just we’re both kind of admin departments inside of the company.
-We’re both trying to help the company succeed.
-We just usually attack problems from different angles.
-You know, H.R. will attack it from a culture or emotional relationship basis, and finance will attack it through and through numbers and strategy and spreadsheets.
+So, I drove into it.
+I started attending all the HR conferences I could, and I ended up getting a license and really getting to know that those two areas are a lot more similar than they are separate.
+We’re both kind of admin departments inside of the company trying to help the business succeed.
+We just attack problems from different angles.
+HR will attack it from a culture or emotional relationship basis, and finance will attack it through numbers, strategy and spreadsheets.

-Do you find that sometimes, based on who you’re talking to, you have to switch your hats around?
+Do you find that sometimes, based on who you’re talking to, you have to switch your hats?
 How do you navigate the two roles?

-In regards to your organization, as a health care organization, what are some of the changes that you had to make due to COVID-19, whether it be from the culture or process point of view?
+As a healthcare organization, what are some of the changes that you made due to COVID-19, whether it’s from the culture or process point of view?

-We are a community-based counseling clinic, and so we’re always in and out of people’s homes all the time.
-With the precautions right now – we now have had to stop that.
+We are a community-based counseling clinic, and so we’re in and out of people’s homes all the time.
+With the precautions now, we’ve had to stop that.

-We had a transition really quickly, too.
-Instead of being face to face with our employees, to moving towards being remote and using things like Zoom and Google Hangouts and stuff.
-We had to do that and make these changes within about a weekend.
+We had to transition really quickly.
+Instead of being face to face with our employees, we’re working remotely and using things like Zoom and Google Hangouts.
+We had to do that and make these changes over a weekend.

-There was a lot to get those transitioned over, including some crazy technology.
-It was also training our employees, but also training families and getting them access to technology. if they didn’t have the technology, getting it set up for them.
+There was a lot to do to get transitioned over, including some crazy technology, training our employees, and also training families and getting them access to technology.
+If they didn’t have the technology, we were getting it set up for them.

-You know, usually, something like this would take multiple months, even years to try and transition this.
-And we were forced to do it on a weekend or a week to do it.
+Usually, something like this would take multiple months, even years to try and transition into.
+Now look, we were forced to do it in less than a week.

 Have some of the finances with the organization been impacted due to COVID-19?
 How has this changed the way your team works?

-I mean, even as much as we can do things through the help of technology, we can’t do 100% of it.
-We had a big drop, and we’re trying to stabilize cash flow, trying to stabilize revenue.
+Even as much as we can do things through the help of technology, we can’t do 100% of it.
+We had a big drop, and we’re trying to stabilize cash flow and revenue.
 After stabilizing, seeing that impact on forecasting out for the next month, two months, three months – and then trying to put together contingency plans to make sure we’re doing the right things.

-It’s hard to say because we are an essential business – to be able to be out there and helping people that may be on suicide watches and different things.
+It’s hard to say because we’re an essential business.
+To be able to be out there and helping people that may be on suicide watch and different things.
 We try and do as much of our work remotely as we can, but we are going out to the community and going to people’s homes when they need us to be there with them.
-And so it’s a mix.
-We don’t force all of the employees just to work from home or all of our employees to be on the field – they can kind of manage it how they see fit.
+It’s a mix.
+We don’t force all of the employees to work from home or all of our employees to be on the field.
+They can kind of manage it how they see fit.

 And normally, how do the approvals go through?
 Is that through emails or do they do a face to face interaction to make sure that something’s been approved?

-It’s usually been through email and it still is through emails.
-So we’re trying to just kind of speed it up.
+It’s always been through emaail.
+So we’re just trying to speed it up.

-It’s usually between them and their supervisors and then once it’s approved, they’ll send it to finance then.
-But trying to manage that in their expense reimbursements and stuff – it’s a challenge.
+It’s usually between them and their supervisors.
+They get it approved and then sent to finance.
+It’s a challenge trying to manage that in their expense reimbursements and stuff .

 I actually wanted to also ask a little bit more about Trendbreakers.
 You’re the founder and CEO of this community – can you tell us a little bit about why you founded this community and what’s the mission of the community?

-So it really is my hybrid hats – the product of two of my hats coming together.
+So it really is my hybrid hats – the product of both hats coming together.

-And then I just started thinking about like there’s wanting to help other people because it’s almost like sitting on an airplane and you saved a whole bunch of money, and the person sitting next to you didn’t.
-If you don’t tell them about it, you’re almost complicit with it.
-Right.
+After that, I just started to think about how I want to help other people.
+It’s like sitting on an airplane and you save a whole bunch of money, and the person sitting next to you doesn’t.
+If you don’t tell them about it, you’re almost complicit with it, right?

-And so I always felt like the system’s so messed up that if I didn’t get out and help other employers do it, I was complicit with it.
-So I set up this community that started out pretty small, but now it’s rapidly growing to about 300 employers around the country where we come together and we share ideas.
-We share ways to get the best solutions for employees and how do we customize it to our own industry and our own size, and I love it.
+So, I feel like the system’s so messed up that if I don’t go out and help other employers do it, I am complicit with it.
+That’s why I set up this community.
+It started out small.
+Now, it’s rapidly grown to about 300 employers around the country.
+We come together and we share ideas and ways to get the best solutions for employees.
+We figure out how we can customize it to our own industry and our own size.
+I love it.

-And that’s what Trendbreakers is.
-So there’s a Facebook group, Linkedin group, and a podcast.
-I do events as well – I’m speaking at the National Teacher Conference (if it goes in the summer).
-And I don’t sell insurance.
-I’m not a broker selling it, but it’s just having somebody sit on your side of the table to walk through this, just like if you’re going to go buy a car and you don’t really know that much about.
+There’s a Facebook and Linkedin group, and a podcast.
+I do events as well.
+I’m speaking at the National Teacher Conference (if it goes in the summer).
+I don’t sell insurance!
+I’m not a broker selling it. it’s just having somebody sit on your side of the table to walk through this.
+It’s like if you’re going to go buy a car and you don’t really know that much about it.
 You’ll take a friend with you.
 So that’s who I am.
 That’s what Trendbreakers is.

 About the Podcast: